Target level of study

 Internship abroad | Possible |

-2 internships of at least 4 months from March to June or from March to August in M1 and M2 are planned: one in a company and one in academic research.
+Two internships of at least four months from March to June or March to August in M1 and M2 are planned: one in a company and one in academic research.

 M1 case study project (5 weeks)

-Fil Rouge project over the two years of the training.
+Common thread project throughout the two years of training.

 Program

-The Master in Wood Sciences is based on active and innovative pedagogies:
+The Master's in Wood Science is based on active and innovative teaching methods:

 - Problem-Based Learning (PBL),